rz1027/rz1027.github.io/blog/ipsec-fortigate-linux-7-2023.md

 # Conclusion

-I successfully connected to my network's IPSEC VPN after suffering a lot.
-Please note that this case is specific to Fortigate IPSEC VPN, I explained the parameters so if you could customize it in case you had a different scenario, but understanding the main blocks will help you construct any configuration you need.
+I successfully connected to my network's IPSEC VPN after a long hassle.
+Please note that this case is specific to Fortigate IPSEC VPN, I explained the parameters so you could customize it in case you had a different scenario, but understanding the main blocks will help you construct any configuration you need.

 ### Hope that helped !!!